sumeetyajnik/SumeetYajnik_FSD_Course5_Project_KitchenStory/README.md

 App Description : Kitchen Story is an e-commerce portal that lets people shop basic food items on their website. <br />
 Developer Name : Sumeet Yajnik

+# Features of KitchenStory.com
+1. Have Login option with change of password.
+2. Add new food items with details like : Name, Branch, Category, Price.
+3. Edit the existing item.
+4. Show the existing item.
+5. Purchase option.
+6. Delete any item.

 ## Available Scripts

 ### `npm install`